luckyzyx/LuckyTool_Doc/docs/en/guide/lockscreen.md

 ## LockScreenComponent

-- Remove the clock plugin Red One
+- lock screen clock red one mode
+- Apply to lock screen dual clock
 - Set the component to be displayed in the center
 - Components use user fonts